How Has Harvest2U Changed the Local Organic CSA Business

 You May Not Eat Seasonally

-If you have not been eating seasonally, you will see a transition from eating whatever is at the grocery store (pretty much everything all year ‘round) to whatever is in your Harvest2U Harvest (what’s in season).
+If you have not been eating seasonally, you will see a transition from eating whatever is at the grocery store (pretty much everything all year ‘round) to whatever is in your Harvest2U harvest (what’s in season).
 It may surprise you to find that tomatoes do not ripen until early summer or later in your area.
-We like to tell people that if you do nothing else to eat healthy, eat a lot of colors.
+We like to tell people that if you do nothing else to eat healthily, eat a lot of colors.
 When you eat local and seasonal eat a lot of colors is part of the deal!
 Harvest2U provides a list of what produce to expect when.
 It’s worth reading This Weeks Harvest.

 When filling your weekly Harvests, Harvest2U tries to provide a variety of items, in a reasonable quantity.
 We don’t want to be skimpy, and we don’t want to overwhelm our members.
 Too much of a good thing is still too much.
-Plus, its wasteful.
+Plus, it’s wasteful.
 Moreover, no one likes waste.
-Our partner farmer and us are continually discussing what our member’s likes and dislikes.
+Our partner farmer and we are continually discussing what our member’s likes and dislikes.
 Therefore, as we continue to grow we are always adjusting planting schemes.

-Why Become a Member of Harvest2U?
+Why Become a Member of Harvest2U a Local Organic CSA?

-Harvest2U Harvests are more cost effective than buying mass produced supermarket organic foods.
+Harvest2U Harvests are more cost-effective than buying mass-produced supermarket organic foods.